-From the end of March 2015 until 30 August this year, the Museo das Peregrinacións e de Santiago provides free access to the José Guitián exhibition.
+From the end of March 2015 until the 30th of August this year, the Museo das Peregrinacións e de Santiago gives shelter, with free access, to The exhibition José Guitián.
 Photographer in Compostela 1950-1980.
 Despite his Cuban origins, most of this artist’s life has been spent in the capital of Compostela.
 He began his career in the field of photography as a disciple of great masters such as Ksado or Almeida.
-Later on, at the beginning of the fifties, he started his work in an autonomous way, achieving great fame with his studio “Foto Guitián”.
+Later, at the beginning of the fifties, he began his work independently, achieving great fame with his studio “Foto Guitián”.

-In spite of his more than 40 years of work, it is not possible to frame his peculiar and extensive work within any particular type of photography.
-Although he specialized in portraiture and scientific photography, he also photographed the streets, corners, people and customs of Santiago.
-In this exhibition we will be able to see some of its popular nocturnes that transport you to past decades capturing magical places and moments.
-People and their customs were also the first target of the Haitian chamber.
-From the early stages of the dictatorship to the breakaway decade of the 1980s, Gaitián tells the story of a city from a social and urban point of view that will remind us of times past unknown to most and others, in which we find ourselves.
+In spite of his more than 40 years of work, it is not possible to frame his peculiar and very extensive work within any particular type of photography.
+Although it is true that he specialized in portrait and scientific photography, he also photographed streets, corners, people and customs of Santiago.
+In this exhibition we will be able to see some of his popular night shots that transport you to past decades capturing magical places and moments.
+The people and their customs were also the first target of Gaitian’s camera.
+From the early stages of the dictatorship to the rupturist decade of the eighties, Gaitián tells us the story of a city from the social and urban point of view that will remind us of past times unknown to most people and others in which we find ourselves.

-Through this initiative, the Museum of Pilgrimages and Santiago is reaffirmed as a “national museum institution and a center for documentation, research and interpretation of Santiago and of pilgrimages”.
-From here we applaud this initiative for its great value for the culture and history of Santiago and, without a doubt, we recommend your visit, which enriches and complements, if possible, our visit to this monumental city.
+Through this initiative, the Museum of Pilgrimages and Santiago reaffirms itself as a “national museum institution and a centre for documentation, research and interpretation of Santiago and pilgrimages”.
+From here we applaud this initiative for its great value for the culture and history of Santiago and, without a doubt, we recommend its visit, which enriches and complements even more, if possible, our visit to this monumental city.